Skip to Content

 Our basic star maps show the planets and major star patterns or constellations visible in the evening and morning skies this month, without faint background stars.
 This makes it easier to pick out the brighter patterns in the real sky.
 Hold the map in front of you so that the direction you are facing is at the bottom.
 The middle of the circular map (marked “zenith”) is the point directly over your head.
 The edges of the circular map mark the horizon.
 Find one of the bright constellation patterns, ignoring fainter stars you might see in between.
 You can then jump from constellation to constellation finding your way around the sky.
 It helps to use a dim, red flashlight so that you can see both the map and the sky together.

 Are you ready to try a star map at the next level?
-If you are able to easily use our Basic Evening Star Map above and have a pair of binoculars to do a little more exploring, try this March evening star map from the Astronomical League.
+If you are able to easily use our Basic Evening Star Map above and have a pair of binoculars to do a little more exploring, try this April evening star map from the Astronomical League.

-Download the March 2024 AstroLeague Starmap (pdf) March 2024 Astroleague Starmap
+Download the April 2024 AstroLeague Starmap (pdf) April 2024 Astroleague Starmap

 Back to top of page

-MARCH MORNING STAR MAP
+APRIL MORNING STAR MAP

-Download our Basic MORNING Star Map for March 2024 (pdf) March 2024 Basic Morning Star Map
+Download our Basic MORNING Star Map for April 2024 (pdf) April 2024 Basic Morning Star Map

 (For star maps to print properly, download pdf and save to your computer, then print from there.)